 Aura reveals the physical, mental, and spiritual state of our being.

-In normal circumstances an aura is invisible, seen only by exceptionally sensitive or clairvoyant individuals.
+In normal circumstances, an aura is invisible, seen only by exceptionally sensitive or clairvoyant people.
 These individuals used to be invaluable in diagnosing patients and this knowledge has remained relevant in certain medical circles to this day.

 If your chakras are out of balance and not functioning properly, they remain closed to energy and therefore cannot receive or distribute it.
 These problems manifest as dark blemishes on your aura.
 Problems in energy distribution result in a lack of physical energy and health issues.

-Most holistic healing practices share the notion that all diseases stem from a disturbed balance of energy in our spiritual body and manifest first as mental conflicts or issues and, if unaddressed, proceed to manifest as physical illnesses as well.
-If you react to negative experiences by blocking your emotions, the flow of energy that runs through your chakras will be disturbed and imbalances will occur.
+Most holistic healing practices share the notion that all diseases stem from a disturbed balance of force in our spiritual body and manifest first as mental conflicts or issues and, if unaddressed, proceed to manifest as physical illnesses as well.
+If you react to negative experiences by blocking your emotions, the flow of energy that runs through your chakras will be disturbed, and imbalances will occur.